AlanTeoYueYang/PPI-Network-Analysis/README.md

 python run.py protein.links.full.v11.0.txt protein.aliases.v11.0.txt.gz RWR sample_genes.txt output.csv

 This will run the RWR algorithm to find high ranking genes in PD and T2D and write the top 100 genes into output.csv

+## Customization
+To customize your own analysis, simply inherit the PPI_Network into your new class <br/> and add your own algorithms to the new class.

+The arguments in the run.py has been set for RWR and Propagation only.
+Please edit accordingly.